dvelatcodes/ture/README.md

 ## Deployed on Vercel

-- this site is deployed at https://real-estate-global.vercel.app/
+- This site is deployed at https://ture-chi.vercel.app/ for the frontend
+- The backend is deployed at https://furnserve.onrender.com/